Loewner chains and evolution families on parallel slit half-planes: Introduction

-The rest of this paper is organized as follows: In Section~\ref{sec:results}, we state basic assumptions, the definitions of Loewner chains and of evolution families, and the main results of this paper.
+The rest of this paper is organized as follows.
+In Section~\ref{sec:results}, we state basic assumptions, the definitions of Loewner chains and of evolution families, and the main results of this paper.
 The main results consist of three parts: deriving the Komatu--Loewner equations (Theorem~\ref{thm:result_KL_EF} and Corollary~\ref{cor:result_KL_LC}), constructing evolution families by solving the Komatu--Loewner equation (Theorems~\ref{thm:result_unbdd} and \ref{thm:result_bdd}), and deducing an integral representation formula for conformal mappings (Theorem~\ref{thm:int_rep}).
 The third part is itself a main tool to prove the former two.
 The proof of these results are given in Sections~\ref{sec:Poisson} through \ref{sec:proof3}.
 In Section~\ref{sec:Poisson}, we provide some properties of BMD complex Poisson kernel $\Psi_D(z, \xi)$ that are required in various places of this paper.
 Section~\ref{sec:proof1} is devoted to the proof of Theorem~\ref{thm:int_rep}.
 Section~\ref{sec:continuation} gives a preliminary to Sections~\ref{sec:proof2} and \ref{sec:proof3}.
 In order to describe precisely the behavior of a conformal mapping $f(z)$ as $z$ is near a parallel slit of a slit half-plane, we perform the analytic continuation of $f(z)$ across the slit and introduce corresponding symbols.
 In Section~\ref{sec:proof2}, we prove Theorem~\ref{thm:result_KL_EF} and Corollary~\ref{cor:result_KL_LC}.
 In Section~\ref{sec:proof3}, we prove Theorems~\ref{thm:result_unbdd} and \ref{thm:result_bdd}.
 Section~\ref{sec:application} involves two applications of our results.
 We deduce the Komatu--Loewner equations for the family of the mapping-out functions of \emph{hulls with local growth} in Sections~\ref{sec:local_growth} and \ref{sec:RSLC} and for the family of \emph{multiple-slit} mappings in Section~\ref{sec:multiple_slits}.
 Finally, we conclude this paper with some remarks for future works in Section~\ref{sec:conclusion}.
-After the body ends, we have three appendices.
+After the body ends, we have four appendices.
 In Appendix~\ref{sec:KL_slit}, we deduce the evolution equation for the parallel slits of the family $(D_t)_{t \in [0, T)}$ associated with an evolution family.
 (Solutions to this equation are studied in Section~\ref{sec:proof3}.)
-Appendice~\ref{sec:at_infinity} and \ref{sec:parameter} collects some consequences from the assumptions formulated in Section~\ref{sec:assumptions}.
+Appendices~\ref{sec:at_infinity} and \ref{sec:parameter} collects some consequences from the assumptions formulated in Section~\ref{sec:assumptions}.
+In Appendix~\ref{sec:top_on_meas}, we recall the definition and basic properties of vague and weak convergences for finite Borel measures.
+They will play a role when we treat measure-valued driving processes.